Curvature pinching of asymptotically conical gradient expanding Ricci solitons: Introduction

 \begin{rmk} Theorem \ref{thm:ac-3D} may be viewed as an analogue of B.-L. Chen's result for three-dimensional ancient solutions to the Ricci flow \cite{ChenBL:09}.
-Moreover, after our paper was completed, the authors learned from P.-Y. Chan that a similar result to Theorem \ref{thm:ac-3D} was proved in \cite[Corollary 1.16]{Chan-Ma-Zhang:21} by a different method. \end{rmk}
+Moreover, after our paper was completed, we learned from P.-Y. Chan that a similar result to Theorem \ref{thm:ac-3D} was proved in \cite[Corollary 1.16]{Chan-Ma-Zhang:21} by a different method. \end{rmk}

-As an application of Theorem \ref{thm:ac-3D}, for $n=3$, we can extend Deruelle's uniqueness result \cite[Theorem 1.3]{Deruelle:16} to asymptotically conical expanding Ricci solitons with positive scalar curvature.